Nexfinity/CakeyBot-Wiki/feature/daily-content.md

 2)
 3)

-> **Fun Fact:** You can change Cakey Bot's timezone on the dashboard so the facts always announce at noon in your timezone!
+> **Fun Fact:** You can change Cakey Bot's timezone on the dashboard so the content always announces at noon in your timezone!
 {.is-success}

 # Daily Image Types